Search for the end of a path in the d-dimensional grid and in other graphs: Introduction

+Note that $A$ or $B$ in the definition of a biseparator can be empty: we do not require $V\setminus S$ to be disconnected.
+Small biseparators make sense only for $\alpha\ge 1/2$.

-Note that in the literature the notation $f(n)$-separator can also be found, where $f(n)$ is an upper bound on the cardinality of $C$.
+Given these definitions, when we write \emph{separator}, it can mean either a biseparator or a multiseparator, as in many cases it makes no difference.
+In the literature, the notation $f(n)$-separator can also be found, where $f(n)$ is an upper bound on the cardinality of $S$ in terms of the number $n$ of vertices.
 In this paper it is more straightforward to fix $\alpha$ and then look for the smallest $\alpha$-separator.
-Let $s_\alpha(G)$ be the minimum cardinality of an $\alpha$-separator in $G$.
+Therefore, we let $s\bi _\alpha(G)$ be the minimum cardinality of an $\alpha$-biseparator in $G$ and $s^m_\alpha(G)$ be the minimum cardinality of an $\alpha$-multi\-se\-pa\-ra\-tor in $G$.